utnet-org/utility-readonly/docs/practices/rust.md

-* For IDE support, see [IntelliJ Rust](https://www.jetbrains.com/rust/) if you like JetBrains products or [rust-analyzer](https://rust-analyzer.github.io/manual.html) if you use any other editor (fun fact: NEAR was one of the sponsors of rust-analyzer!).
+* For IDE support, see [IntelliJ Rust](https://www.jetbrains.com/rust/) if you like JetBrains products or [rust-analyzer](https://rust-analyzer.github.io/manual.html) if you use any other editor (fun fact: UNC was one of the sponsors of rust-analyzer!).
 * [Rustup](https://rust-lang.github.io/rustup/) manages versions of Rust
   itself.
 It's unobtrusive, so feel free to skip this.